ptesser/try-angular-elements/README.md

 ## Files required

-In order to separate responsability and logic we need files below:
+Currently, Angular Elements only supports projects of type `application` to create `Custom Elements`.

+This means **you need to generate an additional application**.
+The sole purpose of the application is to import your angular components and output them as Custom Elements.

+So we need to have:

-- An Angular libary that contains the custom web components to generate: `ng g lib <lib-name>` (and generate all components needed)
+- An Angular `libary` that contains the custom Angular components to transform in Custom Elements: `ng g lib <lib-name>` (and generate all components needed)
-- An Angular application that acts as connector in order to generate a single `.js` file: `ng g app <lib-name>-element` (for convention).
+- An Angular `application` that acts as connector in order to generate Custom Element and a single `.js` file: `ng g app <lib-name>-element` (for convention).
 This application hasn't any logic.
 It only imports library's modules.

 ```TypeScript